Run Python scripts in Power BI Desktop

 - When setting the working directory within the Python script, you must define a full path to the working directory, rather than a relative path

-- Nested tables (table of tables) are currently not supported
+- Nested tables are currently not supported

 Run your Python script and import data